thisisutkarsh/drumkit/README.md

 # drumkit
-A vanilla Js based drum kit.
+A vanilla JavaScript-based drum kit that emits different drum sound on pressing different keys.
-Credit for the tutorial goes to Web bos